“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 Many Christians do not understand the difference between sex and gender or between homosexual and transgender.

-Part of the reason is that many religious leaders do understand the difference but willfully refuse to acknowledge that sex and gender in this context are not the same thing, choosing instead to mislead their audience.
+Part of the reason is that many religious leaders do understand the difference but willfully refuse to acknowledge that sex and gender in this context are not the same thing.
 It happens again and again and again.
-Maybe they think it is too difficult to explain or that they are doing the right thing by not distracting their audience with the difference.

 Love, to which we Christians are called, though, requires honesty and honest effort to understand others.
 As James writes, “be swift to hear, slow to speak ….”
 (James 1:19).